Krzeszny/Krzeszny/README.md

 - 👋 Hi, I’m @Krzeszny
 - 👀 I’m interested in music, modding and conspiracies
-- 🌱 I’m currently learning English, meditation and modding in XML and CFG (ModuleManager)
+- 🌱 I’m currently learning meditation and modding in XML and CFG/ModuleManager
-- 💞️ I’m looking to collaborate on really simple Kerbal Space Program mods and intermediate Barotrauma mods
+- 💞️ I’m looking to collaborate on really simple Kerbal Space Program mods and any XML Barotrauma mods
 - 📫 You can reach me here, on Discord (Krzeszny#9117) and on Steam (/id/krzeszny)